Getting More from Your Mediations -- Representing Clients and Maximizing Returns

 Interactive Live Zoom Training

-Attorneys in particular can better position themselves to monitor and respond to the negotiating behavior of participants while advancing the needs of their clients if they develop more skillful conflict literacy and mediation savvy.
+Attorneys can be in a better position to monitor the negotiating behavior of their counterparties and to advance the needs of their clients if they become more conflict resolution literate and mediation savvy.

 There’s a lot to absorb, including:

-Join us to discover more about what goes on in the mediation.
+Join us to discover more about what goes on in the mediation room where it happens!

 3:00 p.m.-6:10 p.m.
 ET